hadamrd/CCFarms/README.md

 prefect worker start --pool "default-pool"

 # start interesting docker compose setup
+## start the stack
 docker compose up -d

-# Create a secret block through the UI
+# Create a secret block through the UI for anthropic apikey
 prefect block create secret

 # Register and create a custom block for teams notifications
-prefect block register -m orchestration_play.blocks => to register block types defined in the project blocks prefect block create teams-webhook => to get webui url to create a new block of the registred type
+prefect deploy --all => to deploy all prefect block register -m orchestration_play.blocks => to register block types defined in the project blocks

+prefect block create newsapi-config => to configure news api prefect block create teams-webhook => to get webui url to create a new block of the registred type